PhoenProject/NoUFriendlyFire/README.md

 # NoUFriendlyFire

-Fun little joke plugin that will reverse all friendly fire damage, meaning that instead of the team member being injured, it deals all the damage to the attacker instead
+Fun little joke plugin that will reverse all friendly fire damage, meaning that instead of the team member being injured, it deals all the damage to the attacker instead.

 Please note, this isn't actually designed for long term playing

 | Config Option | Default value  | Description  |